brbtavares/distributions/README.md

 ## Status
 This is a work-in-progress library.
 APIs may evolve.
 Contributions and feedback are welcome.

+## Transparency: AI-assisted development

+This crate is developed with assistance from large language models (LLMs) to speed up code and documentation drafts.
+All AI-assisted changes are:
+- reviewed by maintainers (human code review);
+- validated by tests and checks (cargo test, clippy, CI);
+- numerically verified against references when applicable.

+API decisions, formulas, and algorithms are confirmed by the maintainers.
+We do not incorporate third-party content without proper licensing and we do not accept uncurated automated contributions.
+If you have any concerns about provenance or quality, please open an issue.

 ## Quick start

 Add to your workspace as a path dependency or use locally: